confluentinc/examples/microservices-orders/docs/index.rst

 Reading
 ~~~~~~~

-You will get a lot more out of this tutorial if you have first read the following:
+You will get a lot more out of this tutorial if you have first learned the concepts which are foundational for this tutorial.

-#. `Designing Event-Driven Systems <https://www.confluent.io/designing-event-driven-systems>`__: book by Ben Stopford.
+If you have lots of time: `Designing Event-Driven Systems <https://www.confluent.io/designing-event-driven-systems>`__, a book by Ben Stopford.
 It explains how service-based architectures and stream processing tools such as Apache Kafka® can help you build business-critical systems.
-The concepts discussed in that book are the foundation for this tutorial.

-#. `Microservices Orders Demo Application <https://github.com/confluentinc/kafka-streams-examples/tree/5.0.1-post/src/main/java/io/confluent/examples/streams/microservices>`__: familiarize yourself with the scenario used in this tutorial.
+If you do not have lots of time: `Building a Microservices Ecosystem with Kafka Streams and KSQL <https://www.confluent.io/blog/building-a-microservices-ecosystem-with-kafka-streams-and-ksql/>`__ or `Build Services on a Backbone of Events <https://www.confluent.io/blog/build-services-backbone-events/>`__, both are blog posts by Ben Stopford.

 Environment Setup